Mystic chord: Qualities

 The notes of the chord also conform to a Lydian dominant quality, the fourth mode of the melodic minor scale.

 Use by Scriabin

 Some sources suggest that much of Scriabin's music is entirely based on the chord to the extent that whole passages are little more than long sequences of this chord, unaltered, at different pitches; but this is rarely the case.
 More often than not, the notes are reordered so as to supply a variety of harmonic or melodic material.
 Certain of Scriabin's late pieces are based on other synthetic chords or scales that do not rely on the mystic chord.

+In in his 2023-2024 essay "Scriabin's Compositional Methods: Analysis and Review," Reise updated his position noting that Scriabin's close colleague and biographer Leonid Sabaneyev wrote that "Scriabin often said his music was based on his 'synthetic harmony.'"
+Since this is how the composer himself described his famous chord, Reise has adopted the term in place of “mystic chord” (a term Scriabin never used) throughout his essay.
+Reise further points out (as have others) that in many of the late pieces, Scriabin extends the synthetic harmony by adding the note G - the next ascending P4.
+Reise posits that this expanded harmony, which contains all the notes of the acoustic scale, might be reasonably called the synthetic harmony+.

+The synthetic harmony(+) is the referential element for the orthography, the procedures governing the voice leading of the whole tone and octatonic scales, the registral distribution of the harmony, and the derivation of the complete octatonic scale.
+According to Reise, all scales (including the 9-note scale of the Poème Op.
+71 No. 1) either resolve or impliy resolution to the octatonic or whole scales.